-As an alternative to Ohio EPA’s paper and pencil examination, Ohio EPA has approved the Association of Boards of Certification (ABC) as an approved examination provider.
-Operators may now choose to take ABC examinations and then seek Ohio certification for all levels of certification except Class IV.
+As an alternative to Ohio EPA’s paper and pencil examination, Ohio EPA has approved the Water Professionals International (WPI), formerly the Association of Boards of Certification (ABC), as an approved examination provider.
+Operators may now choose to take WPI examinations and then seek Ohio certification for all levels of certification except Class IV.

 Ensure you meet the requirements prior to taking the Class III exam.
 Operator-in-Training is not available at the Class III level.

 Third-party exams can be taken in Ohio or any other location around the country.
 Ohio testing locations: Cleveland; Cincinnati; Columbus; Akron; Cambridge; Troy; and Toledo.
 Locations are subject to change, please click here to find current and out-of-state testing locations.

 - Schedule an Examination through WPI

 - WPI’s Ohio EPA information page — Study material for the WPI exam can be found in the orange box on the left side.

 - Apply for certification after passing a third-party examination — Ensure you have met the experience requirements prior to applying.
 No refunds will be awarded for the $45 application review fee.

 - Ohio EPA and WPI exam equivalency chart

 WPI/ABC Need To Know Criteria